Briercrest College and Seminary: Academics

 Briercrest College and Seminary offers one-year certificates, Associate of Arts degrees, Bachelor of Arts, Master of Arts, and Master of Divinity degrees.
 Each program includes courses in Bible and theology, Christian ministry, liberal arts, and the social sciences along with many electives.
 The college has been accredited by The Association for Biblical Higher Education since 1976.
 The Government of Saskatchewan authorizes Briercrest to grant degrees in "Bachelor of Arts in English/English (Honours)", "Bachelor of Arts in History/History (Honours)", Bachelor of Arts in Psychology, and "Bachelor of Arts in Humanities".
 A number of other programs are currently grandfathered in and will have until 2020 to meet quality assurance criteria under the province's 2012 Degree Authorization Act.
 The seminary is accredited by the Association of Theological Schools.
 The seminary employs a modular format (typically one course in one week) for most of its courses.

 Briercrest also offers distance learning courses at both the college and seminary levels.

 The college is associated with the Saskatchewan Institute of Applied Science and Technology (SIAST) and has transfer agreements with the universities of Regina and Saskatchewan.

 In early 2011 Briercrest and Minot State University announced a partnership allowing students to complete a Bachelor of Arts degree and a Bachelor of Science in Education degree from both schools in five years.
 The program requires students to complete their Bachelor of Arts degree during the first three years at Briercrest college and the final two at Minot State earning the Education degree.
 Minot State offers five different concentrations for its B.S.E.
-As such a students completing this program may select earning a Bachelor of Science in:
+As such a student completing this program may select earning a Bachelor of Science in: